CBIIT/nci-webtools-dceg-linkage/dbsnp upgrade/README.md

 ### Running script

-Clone this repo into your data directory on the Biowulf cluster /data/your_username.
+Copy this directory into your data directory on the Biowulf cluster /data/your_username.

-Create folder named `json_refsnp` in the repo's directory and place all compressed json `json.gz` files in folder.
+Create folder named `json_refsnp` in this directory and place all compressed json `json.gz` files from the FTP in the folder.

 Run `./rsjson_run.sh` to queue 24 jobs to process the 24 compressed chromosome .json.gz files.